Trolleybuses in Pyongyang: History

 The first plans for a trolleybus network were proposed in 1957, though construction only began in 1960, after Kim Il Sung ordered it.
 The network begun operation on 30 April 1962, with an opening ceremony at Pyongyang Railway station to commemorate the opening of the line from the Three Revolutions Exhibition at Ryonmot-dong to the railway station.
 The network began without a depot; trolleybuses were parked in the open.
 In September 1963, the Pyongyang station to Arch of Triumph.
 In the second half of 1964, a line from Moranbong to Palgol opened.
-By the end of 1964, the fleet consisted 130 Chollima-9.11 and 24 Chollima 9.25 articulated trolleybuses.
+By the end of 1964, the fleet consisted of 130 Chollima-9.11 and 24 Chollima 9.25 articulated trolleybuses.
 Two lines opened in 1965: from Pyongyang station to West Pyongyang on 6 April and from Department Store No. 1 to Taedonggang station on 25 August.
 During that time, there were also alleged plans for the construction of an intercity line to Pyongsong.
 Since then, a number of routes have been abolished, replaced by the tram system, though with the closure of tram line 1 from Songsin to Songyo, this section was rebuilt as a trolleybus line.
 The system is continuously developed, with a new depot serving line 1 and 10 vehicles built in 2016.